On the universality of the Epstein zeta function: Proof of Theorem

-by choosing $h$ small enough.
-Any such $\Delta_h^m g(x)$, where we choose $x=1$ and $h$ such that $b_m/h^m$ is an integer, will be of the desired type and can be chosen as our Dirichlet polynomial $A_m(s)$.
+It follows that any such $\Delta_h^m g(x)$, where we choose $x=1$ and $h$ such that $b_m/h^m$ is an integer, will be of the desired type and can be chosen as our Dirichlet polynomial $A_m(s)$.
 Thus, by choosing $h$ sufficiently small, we can ensure that

 The result follows by choosing

 and applying the triangle inequality together with the inequalities \eqref{Pdef} and \eqref{Aolikhet}. \end{proof}

 Given $\Lambda\in\R^+$, two lattices $L_1,L_2\in X_n$ and a complex number $s\in\C$, we define